 To receive food stamp benefits, you must first apply for benefits and participate in an interview with DHS staff.
 If eligible, you will receive a Benefit Security Card or EBT Card, which allows food stamp benefits to be issued and accessed electronically.

 Applying for benefits is just the first step.
 You will need to work with your local DHS office to confirm your eligibility.

 Second Harvest Food Bank of Northeast Tennessee’s SNAP Assistance Hotline

-If you need a packet mailed to you or if you simply have questions, contact the SNAP Hotline at 1-888-231- SNAP (7627).
-We can also assist you with filling out your packet by phone.
+If you need a packet mailed to you or if you simply have questions, contact the SNAP Hotline at 423-279-0430 ext.
+204. We can also assist you with filling out your packet by phone.

 GSNAP – WHAT IT IS AND HOW IT WORKS

 Feeding America has created a landing page for Second Harvest Food Bank to assist you in applying for SNAP benefits.
-Click the link, complete a short form and submit.
+Click the link, complete the short form about SNAP and submit.
 You will be contacted by email and/or phone to offer multiple ways to complete an application for SNAP benefits.
-A paper application can be mailed to you, the link to the online application is provided, or the application can be completed then mailed to you for your signature and submission.
 The SHFB Outreach Coordinator is available to answer questions and assist you in the application process.